-Whether you are driving through on a road trip to Tofino or staying in one of the nearby cities of Nanaimo, Parksville or Qualicum Beach, there are so many things to do in Central Vancouver Island!
-From gorgeous hiking trails to beautiful beaches, check out these 7 can’t-miss places:
+Whether you are driving through on a road trip to Tofino or staying in one of the nearby cities of Nanaimo, Parksville or Qualicum Beach, there are so many things to do in Central Vancouver Island, near Parksville!
+From gorgeous hiking trails to beautiful beaches, check out these 7 can’t-miss things to do.

 1. Top Bridge Park

-This is a great first stop in Central Vancouver Island.
-This area provides great views of the Englishman River – with options for just a short stroll over the pedestrian/cyclist suspension bridge, or a longer walk down the 5-kilometer trail.
+First on the list of things to do in Parksville is a visit to Top Bridge Park.
+This is a great first stop as this area provides great views of the Englishman River – with options for just a short stroll over the pedestrian/cyclist suspension bridge, or a longer walk down the 5-kilometer trail.

-The Top Bridge trail spans from Rathtrevor Beach Provincial Park to Englishman River Provincial Park – allowing for a walk with both ocean and woodland vistas!
+The Top Bridge Park trail spans from Rathtrevor Beach Provincial Park to Englishman River Falls Provincial Park – allowing for a walk with both ocean and woodland vistas!

-If you would just like to visit the bridge, park at the end of Chattell Rd. (located off Kaye Rd. which is off Hwy 19A).
+If you would just like to visit Top Bridge, park at the end of Chattell Rd. (located off Kaye Rd. which is off Hwy 19A).
 This will allow you to walk right up to it from the nearby parking lot.
 There is also parking available at Rathtrevor Beach Provincial Park and Englishman River Provincial Park, which will require longer walks to the bridge.

 2. Parksville Waterfront Walkway

-This is the perfect place for a short stroll along the water at any time of day – but sunrise and sunset are extra special.
+While you’re in Parksville, you might as well take a stroll down the Parksville Waterfront Walkway.
+This is the perfect place for a leisurely walk along the water at any time of day – but sunrise and sunset are extra special.
 The 1-kilometer long wooden boardwalk is a great way to enjoy the beautiful views of the Strait of Georgia without getting your feet sandy.
 However, walking on the beach along the water is always nice, too!

-This boardwalk is conveniently located behind The Beach Club Resort, so if you happen to be staying here (like we did) – you are in luck!
+The Parksville Waterfront Walkway boardwalk is conveniently located behind The Beach Club Resort, so if you happen to be staying here – you are in luck!
 Otherwise there is parking available near the resort at Parksville Community Park off of Beachside Drive.

 Make sure to walk to the end of the boardwalk (before the private property sign for the RV park) and look out at the small patch of land for bald eagles!
 We saw them during both of our walks and it was amazing to see these huge birds in person.
 Also, scan the water for playful sea lions as you stroll!